Nitrate: The Basics

 I already participate in Save Our Streams Chemical Monitoring.
 Do I need to submit my nitrate data in both places?

 We took care of that for you!
 All the nitrate data that is submitted as part of SOS Chemical datasets is already incorporated into Nitrate Watch.
 No need to submit the same data twice.

 Will I be able to participate in Nitrate Watch if I am colorblind/vision impaired?

-Reading a nitrate test strip requires the user to make a judgement about the intensity of the strip’s color, comparing it to a list of options of varying intensity.
+Reading a nitrate test strip requires the user to make a judgment about the intensity of the strip’s color, comparing it to a list of options of varying intensity.
 Many people, even those without a diagnosed vision impairment, find this difficult.
 Our advice – get a second opinion.
 Bring a friend with you to monitor or snap a picture (right at 30 seconds!) of your test strip next to the color comparison chart.
-You can share this photo with a friend or email it to firstname.lastname@example.org to get your second opinion.
+You can share this photo with a friend or email it to email@example.com to get your second opinion.